masher92/UKCP18/CatchmentAnalysis/ReadMe.md

   <img src="Figs/AllCatchments/Runoff/VsCatchmentDescriptors/DPSBARvsUvR_Diff_Summer.PNG" width="230"  />
   <img src="Figs/AllCatchments/Runoff/VsCatchmentDescriptors/DPSBARvsUvR_Diff_Winter.PNG" width="230"  />
 <p align="center">  <p align="center">

+There is a strong negative correlation between the difference in peak flow between summer and winter and altitude, for models both with and without and urban component.
+This means that the higher the catchment altitude, the smaller the difference between peak flow from summer and winter storms.
+There is a weaker negative correlation between the difference in peak flow between a model with and without and urban component, for both summer and winter storm profiles.

 #### Standard Average Areal Rainfall
 Across all return periods, the mean difference